 Glad you asked.
 Our Kona Electric was fun to drive around turns, too.
 The eco-oriented tires don't offer a lot of grip, but the car feels balanced and fairly hunkered down on the road.
 The Electric does weigh about 700 pounds more than a regular Kona, but I bet if you took the sportier 18-inch wheels and tires off a regular gas-powered Kona Limited, the Electric would feel pretty sporty.

 What if you're not driving crazy-pants style?

-The seats are pretty comfy.
+We thought they were pretty comfy.
 Granted, everybody is different, so your results might vary.
-(I'm slim: 5-foot 10-inches tall and about 150 pounds.)
-But I've driven our Kona from Los Angeles to Fresno, California and back a few times now.
-It's about 235 miles, or a 4-5 hour drive, each way, and I've been comfortable.
+(I'm slim: 5 foot 10 inches tall and about 150 pounds.)
+But I drove our Kona from Los Angeles to Fresno, California, and back a few times during our test.
+It's about 235 miles, or a four- to five-hour drive, each way, and I was comfortable every time.

 Not bad for a little car.
 It could get a little choppy on Los Angeles' freeways.
 But in general our Kona Electric had an agreeable ride, especially considering how sporty its handling was.

 Over the course of our yearlong test, our 2019 Kona Electric did everything I'd expect out of an EV.
 Its estimated 258 miles of range ended up being plenty.
 We had enough range to run through multiple days of commuting and errards without recharging.
 It also allowed for some long-distance driving.

 Our Kona Electric was also fun to drive thanks to its quick acceleration and nimble handling.
 That's important.
 A Tesla Model 3 is fun, sure, but it's also typically more expensive.
 Just about everything else in the Kona Electric's class, from a Chevrolet Bolt to a Nissan Leaf, trades away some fun in the name of greater practicality.